atweiden/finn/doc/Syntax.md

 Sectional Blocks can be redefined by creating additional Sectional Blocks under the same Sectional Block Name but with the *redefine operator* attached to the end (`:=`).
 Redefine operators must be separated from the Sectional Block Name by a single horizontal whitespace.
-Only privately scoped or globally scoped Sectional Blocks can be redefined.
-Exported Sectional Blocks can be referenced by copy in a new Sectional Block, which can then be redefined.

 Example: